domainsofapp/domainsofapp.github.io/_posts/2017-11-12-notable-films.md

 Groundhog Day
 Enter the Void
 Eternal Sunshine of the Spotless Mind
+Fear and Loathing in Las Vegas
 Last Life in the Universe
+Leaving Las Vegas
 Let The Right One In
 Lost in Translation
 Paterson